 Sizes: Men’s 7 – 15 (US)

 Best use: Hiking in the cold

-The Capra Mid Waterproof Hiking Boot from Merrell is the lowest cut boot on our list.
+The Merrel Capra Mid Waterproof Hiking Boot is the lowest cut boot on our list.
 This gives it a unique advantage for people who like more freedom of movement around the ankle.
 These boots feature bright colored accents to go along with the leather, fabric and synthetic design.
 The bright accents may look great on the trail, but won’t translate well to social situations.